metagenlab/chlamdb/docs/tutorial/website.rst

 Circos
 =============
 Visualize genomes alignment in a circular layout.
 This plot can trigger the identification of differentially distributed genomic regions in the genomes of interest, the presence of a potential plasmid, or the products of other HGT events looking at the GC composition, for example.
-Following the help box it is possible to recognize which regions encode for genes or tRNA and evaluate the conservation of the sequence checking the identity percentages
+Following the help box it is possible to recognize which regions encode for genes or tRNA and evaluate the conservation of the sequence checking the identity percentages.

 In **Figure 8.
-A ** *Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola* are mapped against 'Enterobacter soli'.
-The genomes seems to be similar in terms of genetic content, however the plasmid  if it cleall missing a big portion corrisponding to the plasmid of Enterobacter soli
+A **, *Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola* are mapped against 'Enterobacter soli'.
+The genomes appears similar in terms of gene content, however *Enterobacter soli* carries a plasmid which is absent in the other genomes.
 When the user clicks on a gene of interest the ``Protein annotation view`` page will be displayed and provide the user with all the information about function, distribution and conservation of this protein.

-Note that regions present in one of the compared genomes but in the reference, will not be visualized.
+**NOTE**: the regions present in one of the compared genomes but in the reference, will not be visualized.
 A new plot inverting the genome given as reference will give this info.

 Plot region
 =============
-'Plot region' analysis let the user discover a specific genomic region of interest.
-It plott the genomic features located in the neighborhood of a provided target locus.
-This plot displays the conservation of the protein of interest and the flanking region among selected genomes (max 20000 bp).
+'Plot region' analysis allow the user to discover a specific genomic region of interest.
+It plots the genomic features located in the neighborhood of a provided target locus, it displays the conservation of the protein of interest and the genes present in the flanking region among selected genomes (max 20000 bp).
-The conservation of a single protein, or of an operon, for example, as reported here, can be evaluated and compared (**Fig. 8 B**)

-In **Fig. 8**, the focus is on the fliLMNOPQR operon in *Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola*.
+In **Fig. 8 B**, the focus is on the fliL gene of the fliLMNOPQR operon in *Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola*.
-| The operon is present in the Enterobacter genomes, but not in *Klebsiella variicola*, which is indeed absent in the plot (Fig. 8 B).
+The operon is present in the Enterobacter genomes and highly conserved, but not in *Klebsiella variicola*, which is indeed absent in the plot (Fig. 8 B).
 (Note that the phylogeny obtained in *Homology search - Blast*, in the reported blastp search, the lack of these genes is also displayed).
-Fro the region plot we see that the oper, the majority of the genes are highly conserved, the fliLMNOPQR operon in

 .. figure:: ../img/Plot_region_ENTAS_RS13815_fliL_Soli_and_circos_o_vertical.svg
     :figclass: align-center